isomerpages/moe-asrjc/_highlights/MTL Fortnight 2025.md

 importance of heritage and community.</p>
 <p></p>
 <h4><strong>Keeping Our Languages Alive</strong></h4>
-<p>Mother Tongue Fortnight 2025 was more than just an event; it was a meaningful
+<p>Mother Tongue Fortnight 2025 was more than just an event- it was a meaningful
 journey of rediscovery.
 Through music, art, language challenges, and games, ASRJCians deepened their appreciation for their mother tongues.
 As we continue to celebrate our diverse linguistic heritage, may the lessons and experiences